 Additional The Ordinary water-based serums include:

 While these water-based serums don’t fall into the other categories, they include some of The Ordinary best-sellers, like The Ordinary Niacinamide 10% +Zinc 1%.
-This niacinamide serum brightens skin tone and reduces the appearance of blemishes.

 The Ordinary Peptides (Water-Based)